imjihuan/fuego/docs/rst_src/Functional.Linaro.rst

 Here are some notes on setting up for this test:

 The test definitions only support running on a board via ssh without using a password.
 Therefore, you must provide an SSH_KEY for the board.

-These instructions use the Fuego board 'bbb' as the board for this s Project source on etup.
+These instructions use the Fuego board 'bbb' as the board for this Project source on setup.

 Enter the docker container